 Our tours are arranged so we can visit two schools per day.
 Because it is time-intensive to set up and take down our stage for this show, we are restricted to perform only once at each school.
 Fortunately, our performers use sound equipment and a large projection screen that is excellent in large settings of up to 1200 students.

 The Kindness Adventure assembly is financially able to visit your school because another school ran the sale and helped pay-it-forward to you.
 Our program is entirely reliant on the Pay-It-Forward sale to keep our assembly visiting more schools, and to continue to produce and share free high-quality teacher resources.
 The sale also makes it possible for us to visit the numerous schools that do not have a strong budget for assembly programs.
 We ask that schools do their best at running the Pay-it-Forward sale, but to eliminate any financial pressures there is never a minimum sale requirement.
 Learn more about the Pay-it-Forward sale here.

 Who makes the items that are for sale?

 The jewelry and other hand-crafted items are created by artisans in and around Nairobi, Kenya.
-All of the items are made in Kenya, and most of the materials originate in Kenya as well.
+All of the items are made in Kenya.

 What types of materials are used in the items?